 The Company's cash is held with large financial institutions.
-The Company's receivables consist of goods and services tax receivable from the Government of Canada, advances to related parties and exploration expenses incurred on behalf of third parties.
+The Company's receivables consist of goods and services tax receivable from the Government of Canada and exploration expenses incurred on behalf of third parties.

 Management believes that credit risk concentration with respect to receivables is remote.
-The composition of receivables as at September 30, 2019 and 2018 is as follows:
+The composition of receivables as at September 30, 2020 and 2019 is as follows: